andreweacott/tado-prometheus-exporter/ONBOARDING.md

 **What is this?** A Prometheus exporter that collects metrics from Tado smart heating systems.

 **Key Innovation:** Uses OAuth 2.0 device code grant flow (the "visit this URL" authentication) with encrypted token storage, enabling unattended operation without requiring upfront OAuth app registration.
-This is different from most exporters that require pre-configured client credentials.
+This is different from other tado prometheus exporters that use an outdated (and now unsupported) username/password based authentication.

 **Architecture Philosophy:** Simple, fault-tolerant, observable.
 The system continues collecting partial metrics even when some API calls fail—crucial for production monitoring.